Chart Color Schemes

 Whyalla Stuart faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high at 27.8%, including 12.5% in primary education, 8.0% in secondary education, and 2.0% pursuing tertiary education.
+Educational participation is notably high, with 27.8% of residents currently enrolled in formal education.
+This includes 12.5% in primary education, 8.0% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education